tmminimalist-sketch/meteora-invent/README.md

 │ └── quickstart/
 ```

-## Dynamic Bonding Curve
+## Dynamic Bonding Curve (DBC)

-1. [Quickstart](dbc/quickstart/README.md) - A quickstart guide to create a config and deploy a token pool on Meteora's Dynamic Bonding Curve.
+1. [Quickstart](dbc/quickstart/README.md) - A quickstart guide to create a config and deploy a token pool on DBC.